pandas-dev/pandas/doc/source/development/contributing.rst

 `this blogpost <https://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`_
 for tips on writing a good bug report.

-Trying the bug-producing code out on the *master* branch is often a worthwhile exercise to confirm the bug still exists.
+Trying the bug-producing code out on the *main* branch is often a worthwhile exercise to confirm the bug still exists.
 It is also worth searching existing bug reports and pull requests to see if the issue has already been reported and/or fixed.